Motion Mappings for Continuous Bilateral Teleoperation: Conclusion

 \section{Conclusion}

-We proposed a motion mapping approach for continuous bilateral teleoperation.
+We proposed a motion mapping framework for continuous bilateral teleoperation.
 The novel idea of using diffeomorphic mappings for this purpose is introduced, with two possible implementations being compared, one based on an extension of the iterative approach from \cite{Perrin2016} and an original one based on neural networks.
 We show that both can realize continuous bilateral teleoperation and generate an object-centered mapping, which is used to handle the differences between local and remote environment configurations.
 A 2D simulation has first been presented to visualize both position and orientation mappings.
-We showed that the NN-based solution provides faster estimation (below 2ms) but needs a long time for training, while the iterative method can be trained in under 0.3s.
-We then validated both solutions in a valve-turning experiment using two torque-controlled Franka Emika Panda robots, that we contrasted to a direct position mapping between the two robots baseline \cite{conti2005spanning}.
-Our methods show better performance than direct position mapping.
-The NN-based implementation shows lower interaction forces on the local side due to faster mapping function evaluations.
+The results show that the NN-based solution provides faster estimation (about 2 ms) and is not affected by the number of points in the mapping, but needs a long time for training, while the iterative method can be trained very fast.
+We then validated both solutions in a valve-turning experiment using two torque-controlled Franka Emika Panda robots, that we contrasted to a direct position mapping as baseline \cite{conti2005spanning}.
+Our methods show better performance than the direct position mapping.
+The NN-based implementation shows lower interaction forces on the local side and lower task duration.